prince98batra/practice/maven_SOP.md

 ## 🌟 Purpose

-This SOP provides local Maven usage for Java-based projects.
-It includes installation, commonly used Maven commands, and debugging tips.
-Ideal for building, testing, and troubleshooting Java apps.
+This SOP covers local Maven use for Java projects, including setup, common commands, and debugging steps — useful for building, testing, and troubleshooting.

 ---

-## 🛠 Prerequisites (Install on Local System)
+## 🛠 Prerequisites (Local Setup)

 ### ✅ Step 1: Install Java (JDK 11 or higher)